tejaswimacharla/Contact-Book-Application/README.md

 # Contact Book Application
- A full-stack web application to manage Contacts and Address book
+ A full-stack web application to manage Contacts and Address book.
+Please view Quick Start user guide.pdf and design document.pdf for more Information

 1. The Contact List Application project works with a web based GUI interface.